Tax Deduction Cheat Sheet For Small Business 2024

 An estimated 1,000+ individuals in the US search on Google monthly for ways to avoid paying taxes, indicating that many businesses are actively seeking to exploit tax loopholes.

-While avoiding taxes is a common wish among entrepreneurs, it isn’t practical, nor does it save you from the reality of getting into the bad books of tax authorities.
+While avoiding taxes is a common wish among small business owners, it isn’t practical nor saves you from the reality of getting into the bad books of tax authorities.

 Also, as a small business with growth plans, evading taxes could attract penalties.